Illegal immigration to New York City: Participation in labor force

-Although illegal immigrants do not have legal permanent status in the country, locally they have a significant presence in the city's economy and job market.
-As former New York City Mayor Michael Bloomberg explained, “Although [illegal aliens] broke the law by illegally crossing our borders or over-staying their visas and our businesses broke the law by employing them, our city’s economy would be a shell of itself had they not, and it would collapse if they were deported”.
-According to a Fiscal Policy Institute analysis of 2000 to 2006 data, there are 374,000 illegal immigrant workers in New York City, which makes up 10 percent of the resident workforce.
-With 374,000 out of 535,000 illegal immigrant workers working in New York City, illegal aliens have a labor force participation rate of roughly 70 percent.
+Although undocumented immigrants do not have legal permanent status in the country, locally they have a significant presence in the city's economy and job market.
+As former New York City Mayor Michael Bloomberg explained, "Although [illegal aliens] broke the law by illegally crossing our borders or over-staying their visas and our businesses broke the law by employing them, our city’s economy would be a shell of itself had they not, and it would collapse if they were deported."
+According to a Fiscal Policy Institute analysis of 2000 to 2006 data, there are 374,000 undocumented immigrant workers in New York City, which makes up 10 percent of the resident workforce.
+With 374,000 out of 535,000 illegal immigrant workers working in New York City, undocumented immigrants have a labor force participation rate of roughly 70 percent.
 This percentage is higher than the labor force participation rate for native-born residents, 60 percent, or for overall foreign-born residents, 64 percent, in New York City.

-Illegal immigrants can be found working in almost every industry in New York City performing a wide variety of tasks.
+Undocumented immigrants can be found working in almost every industry in New York City performing a wide variety of tasks.
 More than half of all dishwashers in the city are unlawful residents, as are a third of all sewing machine operators, painters, cooks, construction laborers, and food preparation workers.
 Illegal immigrant workers also make up close to 30 percent of the city's automotive service technicians and mechanics, waiters, maids and housekeeping cleaners, and carpenters.
-The five occupations with the most illegal immigrants in New York City are cooks (21,000), janitors and building cleaners (19,000), construction laborers (17,000), maids and housekeeping cleaners (16,000), and waiters (15,000).
+The five occupations with the most undocumented immigrants in New York City are cooks (21,000), janitors and building cleaners (19,000), construction laborers (17,000), maids and housekeeping cleaners (16,000), and waiters (15,000).